 The foregoing circuits provide a variety of useful first- and second-order filters.
 For higher-order filters, these sections are simply cascaded to realize the overall transfer function desired.
 Additional detail about these circuits as well as other circuits used for active filters may be found in the references.
 Defining Terms Active filter: A filter circuit which uses active components, usually operational amplifiers.
 Filter: A circuit which is designed to be frequency selective.
 That is, the circuit will emphasize or "pass" certain frequencies and attenuate or "stop" others.
 Operational amplifier: A very high-gain differential amplifier used in active filter circuits and many other applications.
 These monolithic integrated circuits typically have such high gain, high input impedance, and low output impedance that they can be considered "ideal" when used in active filters.
-Passive filter: A filter circuit which uses only passive components, i.e., resistors, inductors, and capacitors.
+Passive filter: Afilter circuit which uses only passive components, i.e., resistors, inductors, and capacitors.
 These circuits are useful at higher frequencies and as prototypes for ladder filters that are active.
 Sensitivity function: A measure of the fractional change in some circuit characteristic, such as center frequency, to variations in a circuit parameter, such as the value of a resistor.
 The sensitivity function is normally defined as the partial derivative of the desired circuit characteristic with respect to the element value and is usually evaluated at the nominal value of all elements.
-References A. Budak, Passive and Active Network Analysis and Synthesis, Boston: Houghton Mifflin, 1974.
+Related Topics 10.3 The Ideal Linear-Phase Low-Pass Filter • 27.1 Ideal and Practical Models References A. Budak, Passive and Active Network Analysis and Synthesis, Boston: Houghton Mifflin, 1974.
 W.K.
-Chen, Passive and Active Filters, Theory and Implementations, New York: Wiley, 1986. - M.R.
-Krobe, J. Ramirez-Angulo, and E. Sanchez-Sinencio, "FIESTA-A filter educational synthesis teaching aid," IEEE Trans. on Education, vol. 12, no. 3, pp. 280-286, August 1989. - M.E.
-Van Valkenburg, Analog Filter Design, New York: Holt, Rinehart and Winston, 1982. - B.M.
+Chen, Passive and Active Filters, Theory and Implementations, New York: Wiley, 1986.
+L.P.
+Huelseman and P.E.
+Allen, Introduction to the Theory and Design of Active Filters, New York: McGraw-Hill, 1980.
+M.R.
+Krobe, J. Ramirez-Angulo, and E. Sanchez-Sinencio, "FIESTA---A filter educational synthesis teaching aid," IEEE Trans. on Education, vol. 12, no. 3, pp. 280-286, August 1989.
+M.E.
+Van Valkenburg, Analog Filter Design, New York: Holt, Rinehart and Winston, 1982.
+B.M.
 Wilamowski, S.F.
 Legowski, and J.W.
-Steadman, "Personal computer support for teaching analog filter analysis and design," IEEE Trans. on Education, vol. 35, no. 4, November 1992. {ler} Information The monthly journal IEEE Transactions on Circuits and Systems is one of the best sources of information on new active filter functions and associated circuits.
+Steadman, "Personal computer support for teaching analog filter analysis and design," IEEE Trans. on Education, vol. 35, no. 4, November 1992.
+Further Information The monthly journal IEEETransactions on Circuits and Systems is one of the best sources of information on new active filter functions and associated circuits.
 The British journal Electronics Letters also often publishes articles about active circuits.
-The IEEE Transactions on Education has carried articles on innovative approaches to active filter synthesis as well as computer programs for assisting in the design of active filters.
+The IEEETransactions on Education has carried articles on innovative approaches to active filter synthesis as well as computer programs for assisting in the design of active filters.
+29.3 Generalized Impedance Convertors and Simulated Impedances James A. Svoboda The problem of designing a circuit to have a given transfer function is called filter design.
+This problem can be solved using passive circuits, that is, circuits consisting entirely of resistors, capacitors, and inductors.
+Further, these passive filter circuits can be designed to have some attractive properties.
+In particular, passive filters can be designed so that the transfer function is relatively insensitive to variations in the values of the resistances, capacitances, and inductances.
+Unfortunately, passive circuits contain inductors.
+Inductors are frequently large, heavy, expensive, and nonlinear.